tatmanblue/tatmanblue/README.md

 Several of my biggest projects are private due to their commercial nature.
 If you wish to discuss these, I am happy to share after the appropriate NDA and non-compete agreements are completed.
 In the mean time, check out my [YouTube Channel](https://www.youtube.com/channel/UCmvNJdvUxgwUWeNh4nLNoiQ) for video updates on one [exciting project](https://github.com/tatmanblue/max-capacity.pub) of mine.

 A lot of my repos are private due to the fact I am pulishing the artifacts of the code.
-For those repos, there may also exit a public repo with information that can be made public.
+For those repos, a public repo with information that can be made public may also exist.
 I will enterain access to code and working documents in the private repos via NDA agreements on an as needed basis.
 In particular:
 - [Max Capacity](https://github.com/tatmanblue/max-capacity.pub)
 - [Pitcairn Island](https://github.com/tatmanblue/Pitcairn-Island.pub)
 - Unity projects shared with Max Capacity and Pitcairn Island